 You may take a distribution of rollover contributions at any time.
 The minimum amount you may withdraw is the lesser of \$500 or 100 percent of your rollover contribution.
-You will pay regular income taxes on the distribution and an additional 10 percent tax penalty if it is received before you reach age 591⁄2.
-The Plan may be required to withhold 20 percent for income taxes.
+You will pay regular income taxes on the distribution and you may be subject to an additional 10 percent tax penalty if it is received before you reach age 591⁄2.
+The Plan may be required to withhold 20 percent for federal income taxes as well as a percentage for state income taxes where required.

-To make a rollover contribution, call 800.294.3575 or access the website at www. mylife.jhrps.com
+4 To make a rollover contribution, call 800-294-3575 or access the website at www. mylife.jhrps.com.

-Will My Employer Make Non-Elective Employer Contributions?
+Will My Employer Make Non-Elective Employer Contributions or Employer Matching Contributions?